The Most Economical Way to Drive More Ecommerce Traffic to Your...

-The differences between B2B and B2C often extends to websites.
+The differences between B2B and B2C sales often extends to websites.
 The customer journey is typically richer for the consumer and more practical for the business customer.
 As a result, many businesses separate their online presence into two different customer groups with discrete B2B and B2C ecommerce sites, in order to appeal to both types of customers.

 There are benefits of separating your online presence, but this approach is not without drawbacks.
 Maintaining two websites for a single business means increasing costs.
 It means managing two sites, two transaction processes, and two web servers.
 It means integrating two sites with back-office software.
 It means paying for two separate software licensing fees.
 Most importantly, building and managing two separate websites is just simply inefficient.

 There is value in building a single online ecommerce experience that serves the needs of both consumers and business customers.
 A capable and full-blown ecommerce platform has robust functionality that allows you to build that perfect B2B and B2C ecommerce website.
 However, knowing the motivators, preferences, and nuances of both buyers and consumers will help deliver an authentic, customer-centric experience no matter the way you’re selling to them.
 This larger goal should always be priority one, and understanding the difference between B2B and B2C ecommerce preferences is simply the best way to achieve it.

 Some companies operate on a B2B2C model, where they either work with other businesses to sell products to the end-user or sell through their own B2B and B2C channels.
-This is slightly different from standard, separated ecommerce B2B vs B2C models, in that the combined channels enable both manufacturers and partners alike to obtain powerful sales and marketing insights on the end-customer, while the end-users have a B2C shopping experience.
+This is slightly different from standard, separated ecommerce B2B vs B2C models, in that the combined channels enable both manufacturers and partners alike to obtain powerful B2B and B2C sales and marketing insights on the end-customer, while the end-users have a B2C shopping experience.